barmendel/assembly-fighting-game/README.txt

-the game.asm file contains the code for the game compile with tasm assembly 8086 run the game with all the bmp files in the same directory as the .exe file
+the game.asm file contains the code for the game compile with tasm assembly 8086 run the game with the images directory in the same directory as the .exe file

 game rules:
 each player picks a character